Link building is the ranking strategy that seems to be standing the test of time.

 Quantity gave way to quality and the better the source of your link, the more power it has.

-That means a link from The Guardian is worth more than a link from Random Joe’s blog.
+That means a link from the BBC is worth more than a link from my blog.

-But as long as Random Joe’s blog is active and spam free, the links from his site still count and make up a healthy “link profile” for your site.
+But as long as my blog is active and spam free, the links from my blog still count and make up a healthy “link profile” for your site.